Types of Funds

 An Agency Fund allows a nonprofit to partner with the Community Foundation by taking advantage of its expertise in managing charitable funds.
 The result helps the nonprofit further their mission by ensuring long-term financial support.

-A Fiscal Agency Fund allows start-up organizations and groups addressing an emerging or short-term need to work with the Community Foundation.
+A Fiscal Sponsorship Fund allows start-up organizations and groups addressing an emerging or short-term need to work with the Community Foundation.

 - 312 East Church Street